 “The result depends on the quality of the impression, and I know how easy it can be to jeopardize a conventional impression.
 Now I always get a predictable and precise result,” says Dr. Almgren.

-In Sia’s case, as in many other cases, Dr. Almgren uses the Atlantis CustomBase Solution.
-This means he receives an Atlantis Abutment with an abutment screw from the dental laboratory, together with an Atlantis Crown complete with a screw access hole, with the possibility to angulate
+In this case, as in many other cases, Dr. Almgren uses the Atlantis CustomBase Solution.
+This means he receives an Atlantis Abutment with an abutment screw from the dental laboratory, together with an Atlantis Crown complete with a screw access hole, with the possibility to angulate.